This post may contain affiliate links.

 I have used green beans in this recipe but you can add another veggie of your choice.
 Green vegetables go really well with beef mince, so something like peas or broccoli would be great.

-What should I serve with this beef mince stir fry?
+What should I serve with beef mince stir fry?

 I’d recommend serving this with rice or noodles, but try your favourite out.